Truth About Deception

 Although this may not help you right now, it is important to work at maintaining a healthy relationship, rather than letting things deteriorate and then trying to save a marriage.

-The best way to keep a relationship on track is to spend time doing enjoyable activities together (see, Aron and Aron).
-This can be hard for couples with young children, but it is important from the perspective of maintaining a healthy relationship (see, healthy relationships).
+The best way to keep a relationship on track is to spend time doing enjoyable activities together (see Aron & Aron).
+This can be hard for couples with young children, but it is important from the perspective of maintaining a healthy relationship (see healthy relationships).

 We hope this helps.